 C116: Problem Solving in General Chemistry is a supplemental instruction course that provides students with an additional discussion each week over C117 course material.
 C116 is designed and offered for individuals who may struggle in C117 and is taken concurrently with C117.
 Students in this course will have more hands-on problem solving experiences focused on course content, plus develop better study and learning skills.

-Course Instructor(s): to be assigned.
+Course Instructor(s): B. Spencer spenbrig@iu.edu

 Responsibilities of the UTIN - 6 hours commitment required per week for 1 credit hour, to include the following points: